 Dieterle and Clarke discuss River City as a case study of how MUVEs can be designed to support the situated and distributed nature of learning, thinking and activity; cognition is situated within both a physical and a psychosocial context, and distributed between a person and his/her tools.
 Distributed cognition and situated learning are complementary and reciprocal.
 Cognitive processes need no longer be confined within the head of an individual, but include cognitive activities that are distributed across internal human minds, external cognitive artifacts, groups of people, and space and time.
 The mental burdens of activity can therefore be understood as dispersed physically, socially, and symbolically between individuals and their tools.
 Through collaborative experiences of teaching and learning from other students and virtual agents in the world, students distribute cognition socially.
 Cognition can be symbolically distributed through symbolic systems such as mathematical equations, specialized vocabularies and representational diagrams.
 Concept maps transform thoughts and notions into tangible systems, and may be used as graphical organizers, tools for collaborative knowledge construction, and assessment instruments.
-Students learn to use the specialized language, customs, and culture of the scientific community to overcome barriers to symbolic distribution of cognition in the classroom resulting from a dearth of language for thinking, cultivate a common vocabulary about inquiry, explanation, argument and problem solving.
+Students learn to use the specialized language, customs, and culture of the scientific community to overcome barriers to symbolic distribution of cognition in the classroom resulting from a dearth of language for thinking and need to cultivate a common vocabulary about inquiry, explanation, argument and problem solving.

-Avatars are also examples of symbolic distribution of cognition, as the virtual, symbolic embodiment of users within the virtual space.
-Customizing expression, gestures, facial expressions, clothing and other symbols or symbolisms used to define identity in face-to-face settings are virtually created and projected by participants in MUVEs, and define who/what participants want to be, providing the user with an ability to create singular or multiple online identities, thus allowing exploration of how an individual is recognized or known.
+The user's avatar is also an example of symbolic distribution of cognition, as the virtual, symbolic embodiment of the user within the virtual space.
+Customizing expression, gestures, facial expressions, clothing and other symbols or symbolisms used to define identity in face-to-face settings are virtually created and projected by participants in MUVEs, and define who or what participants want to be, providing the user with the ability to create singular or multiple online identities, thus allowing her to explore how an individual is recognized or known.